1. Identify a COVID-19 crisis communication leader.

 Most organizations will build out a cross-functional team to address all aspects of this crisis.
 Within that team, form a communication sub-team of senior-level employees who meet regularly.
 This team will support the person designated in step one by developing your communications plan and guiding decisions about what to communicate to whom, and when.
 The composition of the team is essential, and it can be helpful to engage leaders from every area of the organization to ensure consistent messaging.
 When it comes to crisis communications, the last thing you want is conflicting information spreading around your organization.

 3. Create a coordinated plan.

 An effective crisis communication plan guides messaging, timing, delivery, and other factors that ensure consistency and credibility.
-In your plan, be sure to identify and address each key stakeholder group.
-When it comes to creating a coordinated plan, it's important to stick to it and follow through, but also be ready to adapt and pivot if unforeseen circumstances arise.
+In your plan, be sure to identify and address each stakeholder group.
+When it comes to creating a coordinated strategy, it's important to stick to it and follow through.
+However, this is uncharted territory and circumstances are changing rapidly, so be ready to adapt and pivot at a moment’s notice.

 5. Keep promises and be courageous.

-Still, don't get forced into situations that you know won’t come true or commitments that can't be kept.
+Although you need to get your message out quickly, don't make statements that might become untrue or commitments that can't be kept.
 Credibility is your currency.
 If you can't divulge something, state that you're unable to say at this time or that the issue hasn't been decided yet.
-More often than not, the people who are invested in your organization understand that not everything can be decided immediately; they'll prefer this message rather than be told something wishy-washy.
+More often than not, the people who are invested in your organization understand that not everything can be determined immediately; they'll prefer this message over something wishy-washy.